 Fundraising for parks or playgrounds in your community provides several benefits.
 Your team and your community can gain various skills and experiences, including:

-- Improving communication skills: Throughout the project, your teams will need to communicate with each other and the surrounding community to articulate goals, expectations, progress and gratitude.
+Throughout the project, your teams will need to communicate with each other and the surrounding community to articulate goals, expectations, progress and gratitude.
 Team members may gain new communication skills they didn’t have before.
+While new skills are great for everyone, they can be especially useful for your younger helpers, who build up excellent skills and experiences to put on their resumes.

-- Gaining a sense of accomplishment: As your community works toward and reaches its goal, you’ll feel accomplished, as you were able to make those goals happen.
-Every time people visit their new playground, they can feel proud knowing they helped contribute toward it.
+As your community works toward and reaches its goal, you’ll feel accomplished, as you were able to make it happen.
+Every time people visit their new playground, they can feel proud knowing they helped contribute to it.
+It becomes a physical testament to their hard work and the collaboration of the community as a whole.

 When you begin fundraising for playgrounds, your community can grow from the experience in addition to receiving a new play area.